SpayL/100-days-of-code/log.md

 ### Day 2: April 9,2020

 **Today's Progress**: Completed studying about dictionaries and sets in python and coded severals problems about the same.
+You can go through the python practice repository.